elixir-europe/rdmkit/pages/your_problem/data_publication.md

-## How do I prepare my data for publication?
+## How do you prepare your data for publication?

 ### Description
 Once you have decided to publish your data there are a few preparations that need to be done to get the data ready for repository submission.